RelateMN Team

 Specialties: Ages 8+, Young Adults, gender/identity exploration, mood and anxiety concerns, life transitions, stress management, chemical health, body image, trauma

-Emily Whittaker, BA (she/her)
+Emily Whittaker, MSW, LGSW (she/her)

-Carver County School District
+Eastern Carver County School District

 Therapeutic Modalities: Cognitive-Behavioral Therapy (CBT), Person-Centered, Strengths-Based, Mindfulness